-Hafeez Dhalla, assistant research professor of biomedical engineering at Duke University, is no stranger to the Harrington Engineering Quadrangle, nor to its reputation for innovation in the health care arena.
+Hafeez Dhalla, assistant research professor of biomedical engineering at Duke, is no stranger to Harrington Engineering Quadrangle, or to its reputation for innovation in health care.
 After graduating with his bachelor’s in biomedical engineering, Dhalla stayed at Duke to pursue his PhD while helping Joe Izatt, the Michael J. Fitzpatrick Distinguished Professor of Engineering, develop a surgical microscope with built-in optical coherence tomography (OCT) capabilities.
 After several years working in industry, he returned to campus on a new mission—leverage Duke’s capabilities and resources to develop low-cost scanning laser ophthalmoscopes (SLOs) to combat diabetic retinopathy.

 You’re career thus far has focused on two different eye imaging technologies, OCT and SLO.
 What’s the difference between them?

 OCT, or optical coherence tomography, produces slices of image data that can be stacked to produce a 3D representation of the tissue of interest.
 In the context of retinal imaging, it produces cross-sectional views of the retina that allow the ophthalmologist to readily visualize subsurface features of the retina that are much more difficult to visualize in two-dimensional en face, or top-down views.

 SLO, or scanning laser ophthalmoscopy, is one of these en face imaging technologies.
 It does not provide tomographic slices or depth information, but rather produces a surface view of the retina.
 Thus, it primarily competes with fundus photography—which is basically just taking a color photograph of the retina—rather than OCT.